The Best Things to do in Hamadan: Iran’s oldest city

-Nobody knows how old Hamadan really is, but it used to be called Ecbatana.
+Nobody knows how old Hamadan really is.
 Herodotus was the first person to mention it.
-According to him Ecbatana was made the capital of the Medes kingdom in the 7th century BC.
-Some believe that it was already mentioned in a cuneiform script from the Assyrians.
+According to him Ecbatana was made the capital of the Medes kingdom in the 6th century BC.
+Some believe that it was already mentioned before by the Assyrians.

-What is for sure is that Ecbatana was an important centre of trade and commerce in the region.
+What is for sure is that Ecbatana was an important centre of trade and commerce in the region that dates back over 2,500 years.
+The city has been known by various names, including Ecbatana, Hegmataneh, and Hamedan.
 With such a long history, Hamadan saw many different rulers and the city had its ups and downs.

-The Parthians, Seljuks and Aechemenids made it their capital, the Arabs conquered it and the Mongols destroyed it.
+During the Mongol invasions in the 13th century, Hamadan was devastated, but it was later rebuilt and flourished under the Safavid dynasty in the 16th and 17th centuries.
 Even the Russians and the Ottomans fought over this important city.
 It always returned to Iran eventually, but it suffered a lot of damage in the first World war and the Iran Iraq war.

 What to do in Hamadan